Narsinghpur: Tourism

 On the route of Mumbai - Hawrah Central railway track 15 km from Sridham railway station on the central railway track of Mumbai - Hawrah.
-There is a naturally rich, very gorgeous temple of golden Raj- Rajeshwari tripur sundari.
+There is a temple of golden Raj- Rajeshwari tripur sundari.

 There are Jhoteshwar temple, Lodheshwar temple, Hanuman tekari, rock, Shivling made up of slohutic.
 It is a place when Jagatguru Shankaracharya Joytesh & Dwarkadish pithadheshwar Saraswati Maharaj meditate and worship.
 On the Basant Panchami occasion, there are 7 days of Mela organized.